-One of the things I love about having a Eurail Pass is being able to jump onto almost any train and go.
+One of the great things about train travel with a Eurail Pass is being able to jump onto almost any train and go.
 While there are some train services that require a reservation fee, this can be avoided by taking local trains.

 I was able to get around most of Europe without the reservation fee until I got to France.
-High speed rail covers most regions of France now, but you can still catch local trains if you prefer not to go the high speed option.
+High-speed rail covers most regions of France now, but you can still catch local trains if you prefer not to go with the high-speed option.

 [TGV Train – France]